smarie/python-pytest-cases/docs/index.md

  - [pytest-patterns](https://smarie.github.io/pytest-patterns/) for examples showing how to combine the various plugins to create data science benchmarks.

 ### Others

+ - [makefun](https://smarie.github.io/python-makefun/) is used to dynamically generate functions or modify user-provided function signatures.
+ - [decopatch](https://smarie.github.io/python-decopatch/) is used to create decorators.

 *Do you like this library ?
 You might also like [my other python libraries](https://github.com/smarie/OVERVIEW#python)*